zavalab/ADAM_Documentation/custom_model.md

 <br>

 <p>
   You can also double-click to edit the capacities of the technology sites.
-The technology candidate node cannot be edited.In the video below, Technology1's capacity is changed from 60,000 to 80,000 tonnes of waste.
+The technology candidate node cannot be edited.
+In the video below, Technology1's capacity is changed from 60,000 to 80,000 tonnes of waste.
 This means that Technology1 can now process 20,000 more tonnes of waste than it could before.
 </p>

 <video width="840" controls>